Hiddendoom45/FFBEBot/README.md

 #### Recent Updates:

+- added emote command to access all of the emotes the bot uses for various things
+- large update to awaken command, uses emotes for items
+- minor update to lore/equipment commands
 - Various bugfixes most notable the issue of unitsell not working at all
 - Updated unit/runit commands, unit is now fully embed and added STMR parsing
 - Fix a bunch of stuff with regards to the summon simulator, incorrect rates, missing units, banners etc